wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 [199]

-7 So , in process of time , he passed around the furthermost part of the land of Columbia , which is called Cape Horn , and lieth far to the south ; near the country of Palagonia , which is inhabited by the barbarians , and sailed towards the haven of Valparaiso.
+7 So , in process of time , he passed around the furthermost part of the land of Columbia , which is called Cape Horn , and lieth far to the south ; near the country of Patagonia , which is inhabited by the barbarians , and sailed towards the haven of Valparaiso.

 8 From whence , leaving Chili to the south , he moved along the coast of Peru , till he came to Lima , where it never rains :